-The unprecedented surplus of data supplied by a variety of mobile devices (smartphones, smart sensors, wearables), supplemented by ML-specific hardware acceleration has contributed to a proliferation of ML techniques in order to capitalize on the information richness and therefore develop intelligent network applications [1].
+The unprecedented surplus of data supplied by a variety of mobile devices (smartphones, smart sensors, wearables), supplemented by ML-specific hardware acceleration has contributed to a proliferation of ML techniques in order to capitalize on the information richness and therefore develop intelligent network applications.
+From virtual reality [1] to video analytics [2], ML has led to an era of data-driven application development.
 While the current ML paradigm remains centralized (CL) in nature i.e., tons of data are accumulated in a resourceful central entity e.g., in a data-centre (DC) where the training occurs, the emergence of edge computing has changed the scene, providing new opportunities, such as computational load distribution towards the edge (EL).
-At the same time, privacy concerns have even lead to user equipment (UE)-based ML schemes, like Federated Learning (FL), where the devices perform the training themselves.
+At the same time, privacy concerns have even lead to UE-based ML schemes, like Federated Learning (FL), where the devices perform the training themselves.